All About Prime Lenses for Photography, and Why You Might Prefer to Zoom With Your Feet

 If you’re a photographer and you’d like to know more about lenses, then you’ll love our free course, What Every Photographer Should Know About Lenses.
 In this lesson, you’ll learn all about prime lenses and when to choose them over zooms.

 First, let’s look at why primes are a good option.
-One of the best features of a prime lens is the larger maximum aperture.
+One of the features of a prime lens is the larger maximum aperture.
 In general, prime lenses are faster than zoom lenses.
 This is slowly changing as manufacturers continue to improve zoom lenses, but in general, the faster, wider aperture offered by prime lenses will allow you to shoot in lower light without needing a flash.

 Are Prime Lenses Better Quality?